adlnet/xapi-profiles/xapi-profiles-spec.md

 ### Document Resources

-Document resources similar properties to extensions.
+Document resources use similar properties to extensions.
 The @id MUST be used as the stateId or profileId (as appropriate) when interacting with the corresponding resource.

 Name | Values